colinthomas-pro/colinthomas-pro.github.io/content/_index.md

       text: |-
         My research interests are computer science applied to ecology.
         My favorite subject is the use of computer science to assist ecosystem management.
-        I believe that computer models can help us better understand ecological successions and community assembly by formalising their branching behaviour.
+        I believe that computer models can help us better understand ecological successions and community assembly by formalizing their branching behaviour.
         I am interested in both formal theories and practical applications.
     design:
       spacing: